HealthShare Health Connect Cloud Reference Information

 To add a private firewall rule to Health Connect Cloud:

-Port numbers must be 1025 or greater.
+Use port 443 to allow a user to log into the Health Connect Cloud Management Portal or a port in the range 1025 through 65535 for other connections.
 Use a hyphen to specify a contiguous range of port numbers (for example, 1040-1050).
 Use commas to separate multiple non-contiguous port numbers (for example, 1040, 1050, 1060).
 When using commas, do not specify more than 50 port numbers at a time.

 Public CIDR blocks are not permitted in private firewall rules.